lanl/dfnWorks/Documentation/sphinx-docs/source/setup.rst

 .. _build_section:

 These instructions describe how to setup dfnWorks natively on your machine.

+For more information about installing dfnWorks, refer to the `dfnWorks README on github <https://github.com/lanl/dfnWorks/blob/master/README.md>`_.

 Clone the dnfWorks repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^